-Children riding school district-provided buses arrive at different times based on the schedule established by each student's school district of residence.
+Children riding school district-provided busses arrive at different times based on the schedule established by each student's school district of residence.
 Typically, students from all school districts arrive at GMCS between 8:00 A.M. and 8:30 A.M.
-The transportation companies may require your child to wear a mask on the bus or van.
 You should contact your home district transportation department for more information.